Top Workplace Safety + Security Considerations

 What workplace safety + security policies or changes to existing policies are new?

-As vaccines become available, the issue of employers being able to mandate vaccinations will be a hot topic in the news this year.
+The issue of employers being able to mandate vaccinations will be a hot topic in the news this year.

 One often overlooked policy is a work from home agreement.
 This written document underscores the employee’s understanding and commitment to maintain a safe workspace while working virtual.
 This tool can aid in putting in place procedures for data protection.